pgRouting/pgrouting/doc/depthFirstSearch/pgr_depthFirstSearch.rst

 **The main Characteristics are:**

-- Works on both Undirected and Directed Graphs.
+- The implementation works for both undirected and directed graphs.
 - Provides the Depth First Search traversal order from a source node to a particular max depth level.
 - Depth First Search Running time: :math:`O(E + V)`